Provost & Academic Dean, Professor of Law

 - Supporting faculty research and faculty and staff professional development;

-- Integrating faculty, students, alumni, and the wider community in which UC Hastings is situated;
+- Integrating faculty, students, alumni, and the wider community in which UC Law SF is situated;

 - Promoting diversity, equity, and inclusion; and

 - Fostering a culture of continuous and evidence-based self-reflection and improvement.

 Provost & Dean Ratner joined the UC Law SF Faculty in 2012 after teaching at Harvard Law School as a visiting lecturer and then as a visiting assistant professor from 2009 to 2011.
 He teaches civil procedure, legal ethics, and the business of law practice, and produces scholarship at the intersection of those fields.

 While at UC Law SF, Provost & Dean Ratner has received multiple awards for his teaching and scholarship, including Student Choice Award for Professor of the Year (twice) and the Rutter Award for Teaching Excellence, as well as the Fred C. Zacharias Memorial Prize for Scholarship in Professional Responsibility awarded by the AALS Section on Professional Responsibility.

 Provost & Dean Ratner was a litigator at the San Francisco-based plaintiffs’ firm Lieff, Cabraser, Heimann & Bernstein, LLP, where he was a partner for ten years and where he prosecuted product liability, environmental, mass personal injury, consumer, and human rights actions.
 Among other high-profile matters, he prosecuted and settled Holocaust-era slave labor, looted asset, dormant bank account and unpaid insurance claims against European companies, producing global settlements in those cases worth more than $7.5 billion.